Mission & Strategies

 Established in 1985 by George and Jennifer Forbeck, from its inception the William Guy Forbeck Research Foundation has addressed its mission through a unique approach: by focusing on driving communications and collaborations between scientists and clinicians.
-Building these connections are vital facilitators of advancing oncology research.
+Building these connections is a vital factor of advancing oncology research.

-- The Scholar Retreat: WGFRF is committed to cultivating the ‘next generation’ of cancer investigators.
+WGFRF is committed to cultivating the ‘next generation’ of cancer investigators.
 The Forbeck Scholar Award annually recognizes four early-career oncology investigators with great future promise.
 Scholars attend the Foundation’s Scholar Retreat in Lake Geneva, WI, for a term of four years, and also attend the Annual Forum.
-Like the Forum, the Scholar Retreat is an intimate three-day meeting with three or four senior scientific mentors, offering an educational, career development and networking opportunity for the Scholars.
+Like the Forum, the Scholar Retreat is an intimate three-day meeting with four or five senior scientific mentors, offering an educational, career development and networking opportunity for the Scholars.

-- Focus Meeting Awards: To further drive collaboration in cancer research, WGFRF offers ‘Focus Meeting Awards’ to fund small international meetings addressing important topics in the cancer arena.
-These Awards are solicited and issued through a competitive process and are exclusively available to current and past Forbeck Scholars, thereby serving as a further tool for the cultivation of the next generation of cancer researchers.
+To further drive collaboration in cancer research, WGFRF offers ‘Focus Meeting Awards’ to fund small international meetings addressing important topics in the cancer arena.
+These awards are solicited and issued through a competitive process and are exclusively available to current and past Forbeck Scholars, thereby serving as a further tool for the cultivation of the next generation of cancer researchers.

-- The Interactive INRG Database: Centered at the University of Chicago under the guidance of Dr. Susan Cohn, the INRG database has accrued clinical data on over 10,000 neuroblastoma patients, contributed by member sites of the international INRG community.
-In 2011, WGFRF commenced a co-funding effort with The St. Baldrick’s Foundation to support the development of an interactive, online version of the INRG Database.
+Centered at the University of Chicago under the guidance of Dr. Susan Cohn, the INRG database has accrued clinical data on over 18,000 neuroblastoma patients, contributed by member sites of the international INRG community.
+In 2011, WGFRF commenced a co-funding effort with the St. Baldrick’s Foundation to support the development of an interactive, online version of the INRG Database.
 This will accelerate clinical research by connecting the INRG database electronically with tissue repositories and other clinical resources around the world.